bards/Epic.NET/_posts/2012-12-05-exceptions-are-the-norm.markdown

 This year, I've found such a pain in the Exception handling of .NET that I'm tempted to move to a different technology.
 However, right now, I'm designing a tool to improve such a poor exception handling.
-Such a tool will be included in Epic when ready.
+This tool will be included in Epic when ready.

 I'm not here to say that Java checked exceptions are perfect and I really know [all the issues with them][16].
 However, when you have to write a reliable